-Ordinarily, a student in the College of Undergraduate Studies may not be on academic probation for more than two consecutive semesters; in the College of Adult Professional Studies, a student may not be on probation beyond the equivalent of 24 credit hours.
+Ordinarily, an undergraduate student may not be on academic probation for more than two consecutive semesters.
+Conditions of probation may include any or all of the following: regular academic coaching, reduction of total credits per semester, required academic workshop attendance and participation, minimum semester GPA.
+If probation conditions are not met, student will be eligible for academic dismissal at the end of the subsequent term.
 A student may receive federal, state, and/or university financial aid during the probation period.
 A student on academic probation must show improvement during the following semester to remain at the University.
 In some cases, a student may be dismissed without any previous probation if the student's academic standing is so poor that probation would not be in the student's best interest.
 In addition, Financial Aid requires that the student maintain satisfactory academic progress, which means that a fulltime student must earn at least 75% of credits attempted.
 Part-time students must be enrolled in at least six credits per semester to remain eligible for aid.
 For further explanation, see Financial Aid.